Morris Ketchum Jesup: Philanthropy

 Before his retirement, he was already active in a wide variety of philanthropic endeavors.
 Jesup was one of the organizers of the United States Christian Commission during the Civil War, which helped provide care for wounded soldiers.
 He was one of the founders of YMCA New York, and served as its president in New York in 1872.

 After 1860 he helped found and served as president of the Five Points House of Industry in New York, a type of settlement house in Lower Manhattan to teach new European immigrants the skills needed in the United States.
 In 1881, he became president of the New York City Mission and Tract Society.
 He donated the funds for construction of the Society's DeWitt (his father-in-law) Memorial Church in Rivington Street on the Lower East Side, a center of immigrant settlement.
 Jesup contributed funds and worked personally to better social conditions in New York, in a period when the city was struggling to aid many poor immigrants from rural areas of southern and eastern Europe, including the Russian Empire.
 The Woman's Hospital in New York City received $100,000.

 He was best known as a patron of scientific research: Jesup was a major contributor to fund the Arctic expeditions of Robert Peary.
 He was elected president of the Peary Arctic Club in 1899.
 Jesup also funded the Jesup North Pacific Expedition (1897-1902), a major ethnographic project led by the anthropologist Franz Boas.

 He was also an important patron and collector of the visual arts, perhaps best remembered for his support of Frederic Edwin Church, which resulted in the 1871 masterwork The Parthenon that came into the collection of the Metropolitan Museum of Art with Jesup's substantial bequest of many important paintings of the Hudson River School and more at the time of his wife's death in 1915.

 Jesup contributed to educational institutions.
 His contributions to Tuskegee Institute enabled George Washington Carver to develop a mobile educational station that he took to farmers.
 Jesup was treasurer of the John F. Slater Fund for the Education of Freedmen at its beginning.
 He served as a member of the Peabody Educational Board and of the General Education Board.
-He gave $51,000 to the Yale Divinity School; to Yale University, he gave the Landbery Arabic manuscripts, for which he had paid $20,000.
+He gave $51,000 to the Yale Divinity School; to Yale University, he gave the Landberg Arabic manuscripts, for which he had paid $20,000.
 Williams College received $35,000.
 He presented Jesup Hall to the Union Theological Seminary.